 Each segment is lighthearted and comical, holding the variety of their TV exploits but with some added cinematic depth.
 You can watch in real-time as the Muppets evolve from a Sesame Street offshoot into their own anarchic force.
 Leaves a warm feeling in the air, just like ‘Rainbow Connection’.

 No actor has had more fun making a Christmas movie than Michael Caine does going through the Charles Dickens classic with Gonzo and Rizzo.
 Right from Gonzo’s introduction, The Muppet Christmas Carol is smile-inducing, capturing the essence of festive cheer and good tidings, and then the songs kick in.

 ‘Scrooge’ and ‘Marley and Marley’ are pure bangers, ‘When Love is Gone’ and ‘One More Sleep ‘Til Christmas’ tug on the heartstrings, and ‘It Feels Like Christmas’ is a pure invocation of what the festive season means beyond hastily bought presents and cards.
 The Muppet Christmas Carol is an absolute gift, a miracle of a film that’s only gotten better with age.
 The best Christmas Carol movie, an undeniable festive staple, and the best Muppets movie all in one.

-The Muppet Christmas Carol: Extended Edition will be available on Disney Plus from December 11 to celebrate the 30th anniversary.
+The Muppet Christmas Carol: Extended Edition became available on Disney Plus on December 11, 2023 to celebrate its 30th anniversary.
 For more magic and whimsy, have a look at our guide to the Studio Ghibli movies, or check out our list of the best Disney movies.